f355/electrophorus/README.md

 # electrophorus

 **WARNING: The author(s) assume absolutely no responsibility for any damage and/or disappointment that might occur as a result of following the instructions below.
-This project is currently still a work in progress (almost nothing works!) and would work only on Carvera Air.
+This project is currently still a work in progress and works only on Carvera Air.
 DO NOT TRY THIS AT HOME unless you understand what you're doing and are willing to deal with the issues and fix the bugs yourself (I might help with that, though).**

 Electrophorus is a project that allows you to convert a Carvera-family desktop CNC milling machine by [Makera Inc.](https://www.makera.com/) to use [LinuxCNC](https://linuxcnc.org/) as a controller with the help of a [Raspberry Pi](https://www.raspberrypi.com/).

-It works by offloading the real-time functions (pulsing the motor drivers) to the Carvera board/firmware, while the computation-heavy parts (G-code parsing, trajectory planning, motion control, etc.) are handled by LinuxCNC running on the Raspberry Pi.
+It works by offloading the real-time functions (pulsing the stepper drivers) to the Carvera board/firmware, while the computation-heavy parts (G-code parsing, trajectory planning, motion control, etc.) are handled by LinuxCNC running on the Raspberry Pi.
 If you're familiar with LinuxCNC concepts, the Carvera board acts as a Programmable Realtime Unit (PRU) on a BeagleBone or a limited version of a Mesa card.

-I (@f355) don't have the big-brother Carvera (C1), so for now it is supposed to only work (or not) with Carvera Air (CA1).
+I (@f355) don't have the big-brother Carvera (C1), so for now it is supposed to only work (or not :)) with Carvera Air (CA1).

 The project started as a fork of the fantastic [Remora](https://github.com/scottalford75/Remora) project.
 The Remora